jaredhennen/Data-Science-Projects/README.md

 # Data-Science-Projects
-Jupyter notebooks (in python) containing work on projects done for kaggle competitions and Coursera course.
+Jupyter notebooks (in python) containing work on projects done for kaggle competitions and Coursera courses.